stberryhill/KibiTest/Readme.md

 <a name="automated-workflow"></a>
 ## Automated Workflow

-In general, if you're looking to use KibiTest in an automated workflow, you simply have to use the return value of the test process.
-Non-0 means failure.
+In general, if you're looking to use KibiTest in an automated workflow, you will use the return value of the test process.
+Non-0 means a test failed.

 ### Make